 Why is it important to study modal verbs?

-This is the second of four lessons about Modal Verbs.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of four chapters about Modal Verbs.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Discuss the importance of modal verbs in English